nickmqb/fpga_craft/README.md

 ### Changing the hardware design (.w)

-The HW design is written in [Wyre, a hardware design language](https://github.com/nickmqb/wyre).
+The HW design is written in [Wyre](https://github.com/nickmqb/wyre).

 *Important*: to avoid errors, set your tab size to 4 when editing .w files.
 (Wyre uses significant whitespace, but the feature still needs more work; this is the easiest workaround for now.)